scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 `text` equal to `Int` and `occurrences` featuring an identifier with `range` equal to `0:0..0:3`, `symbol` equal `_root_.scala.Int#` and `role` equal to `Reference`.

-At the moment, the signature format is unspecified, but we intend to improve that in the future.
+The signature format was historically unspecified.
+When we got around to specifying the format, we found out that representing type signatures with documents was an evolutionary dead end.
+Therefore, we superseded this field with `tpe`.

+`tpe`.
+[Type](#type) that represents the type signature of the definition.

 `members`.
-At the moment, the format and the explanation of this field are unspecified.
-We intend to improve that in the future.
+This field was historically unspecified.
+When we got around to specifying it, we superseded it with `ClassInfoType.members` in `SymbolInformation.tpe`.

 `overrides`.
 Symbols that are overridden by this symbol either directly or transitively.